pytorch/tutorials/intermediate_source/dist_tuto.rst

 sections, you should also have a look at the `official documentation <https://pytorch.org/docs/stable/distributed.html#initialization>`__.

-Before diving into the initialization methods, let's have a quick look at what happens behind ``init_process_group`` from the C/C++ perspective.

-1. First, the arguments are parsed and validated.
-2. The backend is resolved via the ``name2channel.at()`` function.
-A ``Channel`` class is returned, and will be used to perform the data transmission.
-3. The GIL is dropped, and ``THDProcessGroupInit()`` is called.
-This instantiates the channel and adds the address of the master node.
-4. The process with rank 0 will execute the ``master`` procedure, while all other ranks will be ``workers``.
-5. The master

-   a.
-Creates sockets for all workers.
-   b.
-Waits for all workers to connect.
-   c.
-Sends them information about the location of the other processes.

-6. Each worker

-   a.
-Creates a socket to the master.
-   b.
-Sends their own location information.
-   c.
-Receives information about the other workers.
-   d.
-Opens a socket and handshakes with all other workers.

-7. The initialization is done, and everyone is connected to everyone.

 **Environment Variable**

 We have been using the environment variable initialization method